 Lawson – as in William, not Henry.
 Originally known as Blue Mountain.
 Imagine how many international visitors would arrive if the name could be changed back.

 Leura – Oh beautiful Leura!
 The ‘biscuit tin town’, with her avenue of flowering cherries, boutiques and expensive cafes.
-Is it Mosman in the Mountains?
+Is it Mosman in the Mountains, as some say?
 Comparisons are odious, but it’s definitely a little bit posh!
-At certain times of the year a whale can be spotted in this village.
-It likes to eat a native shrub called lilly-pilly

 Linden – A pile of stones in this village is known as Caley’s Repulse.
 They were placed in the erroneous belief that it marked the spot where explorer George Caley was forced to give up an attempt to cross the Blue Mountains circa 1800.
 Apparently he hadn’t even attempted a crossing.
 Oh well, we all make mistakes.

 Lithgow – Lithgow residents insist they should be included in the Blue Mountains.
 I could say so much about their proud industrial history, but it’s cake history that I want to mention.
 Many years ago Bill Allan began a bakery in the main street that is still going strong.
 It produces wonderful meat pies and old-fashioned favorites such as mushroom cakes.
 Oh the nostalgia!

 Medlow Bath – Only really known for the rejuvenated Hydro Majestic Hotel.
 Mind you, that should be enough.
 It’s where an ex Prime Minister died, Melba sang, and Tommy Burns prepared for a famous fight against the black boxer Jack Johnson.